git/git.github.io/rev_news/drafts/edition-33.md

 A discussion then started about the merits of having an entry like "*.sh text eol=lf" in the .gitattributes for shell scripts, compared to having Git change strictly no file.
-It appeared that there is no clear answer about what is best.
+In the end it looks like such an entry could help, though there could be shell scripts that don't use the ".sh" extension.

 ## Developer Spotlight: Torsten Bögershausen